 Though Sri Aurobindo did not support Shankara’s Advait Vedanta’s view regarding the illusion of the world, Ken Wilber could argue that Sri Aurobindo was also not able to solve the problem between the Ultimate Reality in the Formless supra-ethical realm and the status of the relative forms in the ethical realm.

-Moreover, if the Supermind is the active principle of creation of human life, then it is also the creator of man’s ethical life.
+If the Supermind is the active principle of creation of human life, then it is also the creator of man’s ethical life.
 If matter and Spirit are real, then the world and the ethical nature of man are as real.
 In order to affirm the Supermind, Sri Aurobindo also has to affirm man’s ethical activities.

 In his metaphysical justification, Sri Aurobindo moves to the divine origin of human tendencies, the Ultimate Formless, where these human tendencies are transcended so that the sadhak is liberated from their limitations or divisions.
 In doing so, he ultimately denies the integral power of these human qualities for the full life of man.